microsoft/surface-duo-compose-sdk/TwoPaneLayout/README.md

 ### TwoPaneLayout

-The main TwoPaneLayout constructors both accept parameters for a modifier, [pane mode](#pane-mode), content to show in pane 1 and pane 2, and methods to execute when the number of panes shown changes.
+The main TwoPaneLayout constructors both accept parameters for a modifier, [pane mode](#pane-mode), and content to show in pane 1 and pane 2.
 The second constructor also accepts a `NavHostController` parameter, which is useful for accessing navigation information in your app.

 ```kotlin
 @Composable